-- A student has the right to inspect and review his/her educational records within 45 days of the day the College receives a request for access.
+A student has the right to inspect and review his/her educational records within 45 days of the day the College receives a request for access.
 Students should submit to the Campus Registrar written requests that identify the record(s) they wish to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, the student will be advised of the correct official to whom the request should be addressed.
 If circumstances prevent the student from inspecting and reviewing the records in person, such as distance or disability, or other circumstance, a copy of institutional records may be provided at the College's option.
-A charge will be assessed to the student for such copies. - A student has the right to request the amendment of his/her educational records that the student believes is inaccurate or misleading.
-Students may ask the College to amend a record that they believe is inaccurate or misleading.
+A charge will be assessed to the student for such copies.

+A student has the right to request the amendment of his/her educational records that the student believes is inaccurate or misleading.
 They should write to the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.